TheOpenScienceNerd/jupyterlite-sharing-models/README.md

 ## 1. Overview

 This repository provides learning materials for JupyterLite: the Jupyter-Lab IDE powered by WebAssembly.
-It specifically focus on an implementation using xeus-python.
+It specifically focus on an implementation using `xeus-python`.

+Packages available to you in the JupyterLite Website are:

+* `matplotlib`
+* `numpy`
+* `pandas`
+* `simpy`
+* `sim-tools`

 > Try it in your browser now: https://theopensciencenerd.github.io/jupyterlite-sharing-models